 Olympic National Park is one of the few US preserves where you can range from snowy glaciers to salt-washed coastline in a single day.
 In fact, thanks to Hurricane Ridge Ski Area, it’s even possible to don the salopettes by morning and hit the waves with your surfboard in tow by afternoon!
 On top of that, the rainforests here burst with life.
 We’re talking 16 endemic animal species, 1,200+ native plant species, 300 birds and over 50 mammals.
 Wowza!

-Olympic National Park Weather
+Olympic National Park Temperature

-Well, that all depends on what you want from your visit.
+The best time to visit Olympic National Park depends on what you want from your visit.
 Wildlife lovers should pick the spring.
 When the thaw starts and the warmer weather finally hits after a harsh winter, you’ll be able to watch the meadows of the subalpine regions of the Olympic Mountains bloom into life.
 It’s the top time for spotting rare Roosevelt elk and black bears coming out of hibernation.

 Later, the hotter, drier months of July and August are prime for backcountry camping and hiking.
 It’s also the season you’re most likely to catch the Hurricane Ridge Road in action.
 Winter can be hard and snowy, but there’s some skiing and real isolation to be had if you don’t mind pulling on the thermals.